 The Company has determined the estimated fair values of its financial instruments based upon appropriate valuation methodologies.
-At December 31, 2013, cash was measured and recognized in the balance sheet using Level 1 inputs.
-There were no financial assets or liabilities measured and recognized in the balance sheet at fair value that would have been categorized as Level 2 and 3 in the fair value hierarchy above.
+At December 31, 2014, cash was measured and recognized in the consolidated statements of financial position using Level 1 inputs.
+There were no financial assets or liabilities measured and recognized in the consolidated statements of financial position at fair value that would have been categorized as Level 2 and 3 in the fair value hierarchy above.